official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 and that one member state – the United States – was using UNSCOM for its own purposes.”

-150 UN Security Council, 2 November 1997, ‘Letter dated 2 November 1997 from the Permanent
+[^150]: UN Security Council, 2 November 1997, ‘Letter dated 2 November 1997 from the Permanent
-Representative of Iraq to the United Nations addressed to the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 689 (1991)’ (S/1997/837).
-151 UN Security Council, 3 November 1997, ‘Letter dated 2 November 1997 from the Executive Chairman
+[^151]: UN Security Council, 3 November 1997, ‘Letter dated 2 November 1997 from the Executive Chairman
-of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1997/836).
-152 UN Security Council, 4 November 1997, ‘Letter dated 4 November 1997 from the Executive Chairman
+[^152]: UN Security Council, 4 November 1997, ‘Letter dated 4 November 1997 from the Executive Chairman
-of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1997/843); UN Security Council, 5 November 1997, ‘Letter dated 5 November from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1997/851).
-153 Annan K. Interventions: A Life In War And Peace.
+[^153]: Annan K. Interventions: A Life In War And Peace.
 Allen Lane, 2012.

 93